morimekta/providence/src/site/markdown/services.md

 ## Generated Classes

-For each service there is generated a single `Service` class.
-The service class itself actually have no functionality, but contains a number of inner classes that do.
+For each service a single `Service` class is generated.
+The service class itself has no functionality, but contains a number of inner classes that do.

 - **[IFace]**: An interface that defines what the service is.
 This has a 1-to-1 mapping in methods to the declared service methods.